odavid/k8s-helm-charts/charts/my-bloody-jenkins/README.md

 See [Support multiple data sources and secrets from files](https://github.com/odavid/my-bloody-jenkins/pull/102) for more details

+The chart also support creating a dedicated k8s secret, which all its keys will become `JENKINS_SECRET_<KEY>`.
+In order to use it, you will need to provided a key/value dict under the `secrets` value

 ## Managed Configuration and additional ConfigMaps
 My Bloody Jenkins natively supports watching multiple config data sources and merge them into one config top to bottom The Helm Chart provides a way to define a `managedConfig` yaml within the chart values.yml as well as add additional external `configMaps` that will be merged/override the default configuration.